nasa/fprime/Svc/Deframer/docs/sdd.md

 ## 2. Assumptions

-1. If you use `Deframer` together with `Svc::Framer`, then the deframing protocol used with `Deframer` (a) must match the framing protocol used with `Framer` and (b) must match the protocol used by the ground data system.
+1. For any deployment _D_ containing an instance _I_ of `Deframer`, the deframing protocol used with _I_ matches the uplink protocol of any ground system connected to _D_.

-1. In any topology that uses an instance _D_ of `Deframer`, you must connect the poll interface of _D_ or the push interface of _D_, but not both.
+1. In any topology _T_, for any instance _I_ of `Deframer` in _T_,
+   exactly one of the poll interface of _I_ or the push interface of _I_ is connected.

-   _TBD: Is this restriction necessary?
-The ports are guarded._
+1. Each frame received by `Deframer` contains an F Prime command packet or file packet _P_.
+   The first _n_ bytes of the packet hold the packet descriptor value `Fw::ComPacket::FW_PACKET_COMMAND` (for a command packet) or `Fw::ComPacket::FW_PACKET_FILE` (for a file packet), serialized as an unsigned value in big-endian byte order.
+   The number of bytes _n_ matches the size of the type defined by the C preprocessor symbol `FwPacketDescriptorType` in the F Prime FSW.

 ## 3. Requirements